GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

     >>> type(refcat)
     <class 'astropy.table.table.Table'>

-..
-TODO: I *think* I've implemented the note below, but if not then I need to
+.. todo:: I *think* I've implemented the note below, but if not then I need to
     do it (very straightforward)

 .. note::